SwiftyLab/DynamicCodableKit/Sources/DynamicCodableKit/DynamicCodableKit.docc/Guides/ContextProvider.md

 ## Overview

-In certain scenarios, the data type present in JSON response will be dependant on previous JSON reponses or a specific action performed.
+In certain scenarios, the data type present in JSON response will be dependant on previous JSON responses or a specific action performed.
 For example, in a social media post detail response, the data present will be indicated by the post type the detail is for, i.e. text based post, picture, audio or video post:
 ```json
 {
   "id": "00005678-abcd-efab-0123-456789abcdef",